gSchool/DNA-release-3/02-Phase-A/04_acquiring_software.md

 ### !callout-success
 ## KEY TAKEAWAYS: Understanding How Software Solutions Can Be Acquired
-* Your context, mission need, and organic (military and civilian) skill sets will influence the decision of Government-led vs. Contractor-led development--ensuring both your acquisition and contracting strategy build in flexibility to tailor over time is key
+* **Stay flexible in your strategy.** Your context, mission need, and organic skill sets (military and civilian) all influence the decision of Government-led vs. Contractor-led development.
+Ensuring that both your acquisition and contracting strategy build in the flexibility to tailor over time is key.
+* **Both Government-led and Contractor-led strategies are viable.** Where,
+   * ***Government-led***is defined as Government team members (civilian or military) are leading the overall effort, which includes making both acquisition and technical decisions--and embedded at all levels of the program, including acquisition, product, and infrastructure teams.
+   * ***Contractor-led*** is defined as a contractor is on contract with the Government for the delivery of completed software product(s) and/or the integrator for multiple software products.
+The Government, through daily or weekly interaction, organizes and directs all acquisition activities and provides overarching technical goals with the contractor leading implementation and day-to-day decisions.
-* Both Government-led and Contractor-led strategies are viable, and can be combined to support the evolving software-intensive capability.
-Example: Government-led CI/CD pipeline and Contractor-led non-commercially available product (application).
+   * They can also be combined to support the evolving software-intensive capability. _Example:_ Government-led CI/CD pipeline and Contractor-led non-commercially available product (application).
-* Modular contracting allows the Program Office the most flexibility in continually tailoring their approach as requirements and technology changes and can be used regardless of your choice: Government-led or Contractor-led.
+* **Modular contracting is the leading solution for flexibility.** Modular contracting allows the Program Office the most flexibility to continually tailor their approach as requirements and technology changes, and can be used regardless of the choice between Government-led or Contractor-led approaches.

 ### !end-callout